chestwood96/ActuallyLinearFilamentWidthSensor/PCB/README.md

 - Solder on the sensor and it's capacitor.
 - Bridge one of the i2c address options (center to 0 or center to 1).
 - Solder on the jst ph socket.
+- Snip the legs of the jst ph socket to below the height of the sensor

 Done.